tikv/website/content/docs/3.0/tasks/best-practices/pd-scheduling.md

 ### Adjust scheduling parameter

-You can check the scheduling configuration using the `config show` command in pd-ctl, and adjust the values using `config set {key} {value}`.
+You can check the scheduling configuration using the `config show` command in `pd-ctl`, and adjust the values using `config set $KEY $VALUE`.
 Common adjustments include:

 - `leader-schedule-limit`: Controls the concurrency of transferring leader scheduling
 - `region-schedule-limit`: Controls the concurrency of adding/deleting peer scheduling